MMaartenvanWilligen/seleniumGridTest/selenium-grid/localGrid/README.md

 #### Install browser drivers

-The project includes two installation files installGeckodriver.sh and installChromedriver.sh.
+The project includes two installation files in the installDependencies directory: installGeckodriver.sh and installChromedriver.sh .
 These sh files download and move the driver into the /usr/local/bin/ directory on your machine.
+They are compatible with the chrome browser 55.0.2883.75 and firefox 50.0

 ``` command
 $ sudo sh localInstallation/localinstallGeckodriver.sh && sh localInstallation/installChromedriver.sh
 ```
 The drivers should be on your systems path.

-Check if they are by executing the following command:
+On mac you can confirm if they are on the path by executing the following command:

 ``` command
 $ printf "%s\n" $PATH
 ```
 #### start test
-The start.sh file initializes the selenium grid and executes the test. (selenium grid needs java 8)
+The start.sh file starts the hub and nodes and you are ready to start testing on the grid(selenium grid needs java 8)

 ``` command
 $ sudo sh start.sh